Real Estate Wholesaling

 VA Agency

-• + Pre-trained, tested, ready in 5-7 days
+• + Pre-trained, tested, dialing within 48-72 hours

-• + QA and management included
+• + QA, management, lists, and CRM tagging included

-• + Replacement if performance drops
+• + Replacement guarantee if performance drops

-• - Higher monthly cost
+• - Higher monthly cost than direct hire

 • - Less direct control over individual VA